mirondorin/DQ-RL/weekly-reports/week8-report.md

 * Added direction hold

 ## Stoica George
-* Optimized a few networking interactions
+* Optimized a few networking interactions and tested the game in multiplayer
-* Tested the game in multiplayer
+* Modified animation update on player and mobs to make it do less `rpc`